add-more-ducks/final-deploy/DESIGN.md

 Include a brief list of main features that will be available to users.
 All features should also be visible in the sketch.
 If you have complicated features, it might be good to create a separate sketch for each feature.
 Yes, you will do a lot of sketching!
 This is required.

+- Manual entry of items to be displayed
 - Scraping data from Wikipedia.
 - Selecting filters for events.
 - Building a timeline based on filters.
 - Storing Wikipedia data in SQL database.
 - Zoom feature on timeline scope.
 - Selecting events on timeline brings up extensive information and link to article.

 Mark which features define the minimum viable product (MVP) and which parts may be optional to implement.
 An MVP has a minimum amount of features, but is still a good product.
 This is the part that you have to agree on/negotiate with your teacher before starting to code!